Epistemic Boundaries and Quantum Uncertainty: What Local Observers Can (Not) Predict: Introduction

+Important recent results by Barrett, Kent, and Pironio \cite{Barrt-Kent-Pironio-local-decomposition} as well as Colbeck and Renner \cite{colbeck-renner} addressed predictive completeness and showed that quantum predictions cannot be extended by employing a version of chained Bell inequalities.

+However, these results do not take into account the significance of reliable intersubjectivity, i.e. the shared experience of measurement records by macroscopic observers.
+Here we demonstrate that reliable intersubjectivity is a crucial and necessary assumption.
+It can be seen as a generalisation of what is commonly known as `absoluteness of observed events’ which plays a crucial role in recent results involving multi-agent scenarios.\cite{Cavalcanti-local-friendliness-no-go, Brukner-Wiger-no-go, Frauchiger-Renner-no-go, Brukner-persistent-reality-of-Wigner, Healey-limits-of-objectivity} None of these (extended) Wigner's friend type experiments~\cite{Wigner-measurement-problem}, however, addresses the question of predictive advantage.

-In this paper we employ a strong correspondence between quantum non-locality and predictive completeness in an impossibility result taking into account the quantum reality of macroscopic observers.
-We show that quantum probabilities pose strong constraints on the intersubjectivity of information used to make predictions if observers are assumed to be local: The quantum state provides complete information about the predictions of measurement outcomes.
-That is, no predictive advantage can objectively exist for all observers of a theory reproducing the quantum probabilities on average.
-Moreover, predictive advantage is possible only when there exist `epistemic boundaries' between observers.
+We present a novel argument for the predictive completeness of quantum theory based on no-signalling and reliable intersubjectivity.
+This is achieved by giving a definition of predictive advantage through a violation of empirical completeness.
+The definition is purely operational and avoids the introduction of an ontological model \cite{Harrigan-Spekkens-2010}.
+We prove that the quantum state provides complete information about the predictions of measurement outcomes.
+More concretely, no predictive advantage can \textit{objectively} exist for all observers of a theory that cannot signal superluminally while reproducing the quantum probabilities on average.
+However, predictive advantage is indeed possible in the presence of \textit{epistemic boundaries}: The potential predictive advantage of one observer cannot be shared with other observers.

+To our knowledge, this is the first rigorous result on predictive completeness addressing locality and reliable intersubjectivity.

+We proceed as follows.
+Section \ref{sec:empirical_completeness} introduces the relevant notion of empirical completeness and the setup of the main result.
+In Section \ref{sec:results} we formalise the assumptions of the theorem.
+The findings are discussed in Section \ref{sec:discussion}, where we comment on related results and the implications for interpretations of quantum theory.
+The proof of the theorem is given in Appendix \ref{app:methods}.
+We conclude in Section \ref{sec:conclusion}.